Millions of flies to be dropped over Texas to combat flesh-eating maggots

 Because of the fly's infestation method, individuals who have recently had surgery are at a higher risk of infestation "as the flies will lay eggs on open sores," the CDC warned.

-Unfortunately, the screwworm flies have reemerged recently in Texas following an outbreak in Mexico.
-That became public in May, which prompted the USDA to temporarily suspend live cattle, horse, and bison imports across the U.S. - Mexico border to prevent any further spread.
+Unfortunately, the screwworm flies have recently reemerged in Texas, following an outbreak in Mexico.
+That became public in May, prompting the USDA to temporarily suspend live cattle, horse, and bison imports across the U.S.-Mexico border to prevent further spread.

-The U.S. used the sterile fly method to almost entirely wipe-out the screwworm flies between 1962 and 1975.
-In the decade before the fly program began, the USDA estimated that livestock producers in the southwest U.S. lost approximately $50 million to $100 million annually as a result of the fly.
+The U.S. used the sterile fly method to nearly eliminate the screwworm flies between 1962 and 1975.
+In the decade before the fly program began, the USDA estimated that livestock producers in the Southwest U.S. lost approximately $50 million to $100 million annually as a result of the fly.

 Join our commenting forum